uncg-csc340/su25-team0/ClassConnectRequirementsTestPlan.md

 #### 5. Customer - Modify profile:
 1. C1 logs in and modifies their profile.
+2. C1 searches for avialable classes by subject.
-2. C1 views class S1 and the positive review.
+3. C1 views class S1 and the positive review.
-3. C1 registers to S1.
+4. C1 registers to S1.
 C1 exits.

 #### 6. Provider -  Reply to Review, View Statistics, & Modify Profile:
 1. Teacher P1 logs in and reads their review and replies with thanks.